asherk7/neurovit/README.md

 - **Redis** – Used for caching inference results and managing user sessions.

 **Deployment Stack**:
 The entire stack is containerized using Docker and deployed on AWS EC2.
 Nginx routes requests, Gunicorn runs the FastAPI backend, and vLLM serves the LLM for chatbot responses.
 Uploaded images and reports are stored in PostgreSQL.
-Redis can optionally be added to improve response caching and session performance.
+Redis is used to improve response caching and session performance.

 ## Results